What is COPD?

-Recent research has pointed to lung volume reduction as a treatment for advanced COPD.
-Lung volume reduction can be achieved surgically or non-surgically, depending on the patient’s condition, with the goal being to keep the airways open and make breathing easier.
+Recent research points to lung volume reduction as a treatment for advanced COPD.
+Lung volume reduction is done both surgically and non-surgically, depending on the patient’s condition.
+The goal being to keep the airways open and make breathing easier.

-What can someone do to lessen the effect of COPD?
+3 ways to lessen the effect of COPD

-First, quit smoking.
-Smoking is the #1 cause of COPD and it’s something that individuals have within their control to do something about.
-The good news is that when a smoker quits, after a relatively short time the rate of decline of their lung function going forward is about the same as someone who hasn’t smoked.
+Quit Smoking.
+Smoking is the #1 cause of COPD and it’s something that individuals have control over.
+When a smoker quits, after a relatively short time, the rate of decline of their lung function going forward is about the same as a non-smoker.